gasmith/deckard/README.md

 ![Demo](images/demo.gif?raw=true)

-During game play, you can open the history explorer with the `!` key, and try out alternative lines of play by selecting a point in the history:
+During gameplay, you can open the history explorer with the `!` key.
+You can seek to a point in history, and experiment with alternative choices.
+If you want to override the robot implementation, you can use `@` to toggle robot autoplay.

 ![History demo](images/history.gif?raw=true)